Could I Have Undiagnosed IBS?

 Common Treatments for IBS

-IBS is commonly “treated” with medications such as Moviprol to relieve constipation or Immodium to stop diarrhoea.
+IBS is commonly treated with medications such as Moviprol to relieve constipation or Immodium to stop diarrhoea.
 Proton Pump Inhibitors such as Omeprazole and Lansoprazole are prescribed to relieve symptoms of acid reflux and heartburn.
-All of which have side effects.
+All of which can have side effects that you should be aware of.

 So, we are going to take a look at the side effects of using such medications.
-However, please consult a qualified health professional before making any decisions about medications.
+However, please consult a qualified health professional who will be able to recommend the best course of action for you, before making any decisions about medications.

 Effects of Moviprol: